 - Walking Spoiler: Original Syaoran's entire existence is a huge spoiler for the big revelations after the Tokyo arc, as well as the whole mind screwy Time Travel fiasco that takes place in the second half of the series.

 - Walking the Earth: After Fei-Wang dies, the two Syaorans and Watanuki are subjected to his final curse, and the three of them are pulled into a void between time and space.
 The original Syaoran decides the price he would pay to escape from the area is to continue traveling through dimensions forever.

-- Wise Beyond His Years: When being only seven he was already one of the most mature characters in the entire series.
+- Wise Beyond Their Years: When being only seven he was already one of the most mature characters in the entire series.

 - You Can't Go Home Again: When visiting Clow for the second time, he has no means of returning home and never does.

 The princess of Clow Country in the original timeline.
 She befriended and fell in love with the original Syaoran when he was transported by Yuuko to her world.
 Fei-Wang placed a "Black Seal" on Sakura, with only her parents and Syaoran knowing it.
 By the time the black wings grow it will devour her and she will die.
 After seven years, when the seal was about to kill Sakura, Nadeshiko stopped time and Syaoran wished Yuuko to turn back time to save her.